TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrmicrosoftpeeringpeeripisnotapublicipaddressinsight.md

 ## **Recommended Steps**

 * Recommend that the customer change the peer IPs from private IPs to public IPs.
-This may cause the creation to fail if the IP addresses overlap with other customers on the same device.
+The creation may fail if the IP addresses overlap with other customers on the same device.

 ## **Recommended Documenst**
 * [ExpressRoute circuits and routing domains](https://docs.microsoft.com/azure/expressroute/expressroute-circuit-peerings#routing-domain-comparison)